vault27/Foundation/paloalto.md

 ### User mapping methods

-- Server monitoring - User-ID agent, PAN-OS built-in, AD, Exchange, Novell eDirectory
+- Server monitoring - User-ID agent, PAN-OS built-in, AD, Exchange, Novell eDirectory, Sun ONE Directory Server
 - Port mapping - Microsoft Terminal Services - Citrix Environments - Palo Alto Networks Terminal Services agent - the source port of each client connection to map each user to a session.
 Linux terminal servers do not support the Terminal Services agent and must use the XML API to send user mapping information from login or logout events to User-ID
 - Syslog- The Windows-based User-ID agent and the PAN-OS integrated User-ID agent both use Syslog Parse Profiles to interpret login and logout event messages that are sent to syslog servers from the devices that authenticate users.
 Such devices include wireless controllers, 802.1x devices, Apple Open Directory servers, proxy servers, and other network access control devices
 - XFF headers - IP address of client in additional header